Pinfire Links

 Pinfire

-3 months 3 days ago
+3 months 2 weeks ago

 The Lefaucheux Model 1854 revolver, bearing serial number LF 33320, belonged to John Lynn, a soldier in the 2nd Kansas Cavalry during the American Civil War.
 This revolver exemplifies significant firearm advancements with its pinfire mechanism.
 Preserved at The Lefaucheux Museum, it represents both technological progress and personal bravery of the era.